7 tests × 8 camping tents

 How much mesh the Mountain Hardwear Mineral King 3 has.

-The mesh is also high-quality and transparent, making it great for star-gazing.
+The mesh is high-quality and transparent, making it great for star-gazing.

 The materials and design of this tent is also superb: